alexandreborges/malwoverview/README.md

             * It has been completely refactored.
               Special thanks to Artur Marzano, who has contributed and dedicated his time to accomplish this task.

+Version 5.4.2:

+      This version:

+            * Fixes two small issues.

+Version 5.4.1:

+      This version:

+            * Fixes issues related to URLHaus.
+            * Fixes issues related to Polyswarm.
+            * Fixes issues related to Malware Bazaar.
+            * Fixes issues related to InQuest.
+            * Introduces changes in the help description.
+            * Introduces changes to installation process.

 Version 5.3: